What taxes do you pay when you charter private jet flights in the United States?

 The above exemptions only apply if the helicopter or fixed-wing aircraft do not take off from, or land at, a facility eligible for assistance under the Airport and Airway Development Act of 1970 or otherwise use Federal aviation services.

-If a flight leg is to or from a rural airport, then the domestic segment fee does not apply.
-Rural airports are defined as an airport that has had less than 100,000 passengers departing on commercial flights during any calendar year and:
+If a flight leg is to or from a rural airport, then the domestic segment fee does not apply. a rural airport is defined as an airport that has had less than 100,000 passengers departing on commercial flights during any calendar year and:

 - Is not located within 75 miles of an airport that has 100,000 or more departing passengers or